openstack-archive/sahara/doc/source/devref/devstack.rst

-In cases where you need to specify a git refspec (branch, tag, or commit hash) for the sahara in-tree devstack plugin (or sahara repo), it should be appended after the git repo URL as follows:
+In cases where you need to specify a git refspec (branch, tag, or commit hash) for the sahara in-tree devstack plugin (or sahara repo), it should be appended to the git repo URL as follows:

 .. sourcecode:: bash

     enable_plugin sahara git://git.openstack.org/openstack/sahara <some_git_refspec>

 3. Sahara can send notifications to Ceilometer, if Ceilometer is enabled.
-   If you want to enable Ceilometer add the following lines to ``local.conf`` file:
+   If you want to enable Ceilometer add the following lines to the ``local.conf`` file:

 .. sourcecode:: bash